 4. Proactive Incident Investigation and Prevention

-- Equipment or tool failure
+- Equipment or tool failures that require maintenance or replacement

-- Gaps in training or existing procedures
+- Gaps in training or unclear procedures that left workers unprepared

 5. Continuous Improvement and Celebration